 Why won’t my garage door open?

 If your garage door is stuck or feels too heavy to lift, you likely have a broken spring.
 You’ll need some assistance in order to get your garage door open when a spring is broken.
 This is a two-person job.
 Someone to push the opener button while you lift the door.
 Do not attempt to open the door using only the door opener if you suspect you have a broken spring.
 This can damage the door opener.
 If your springs aren’t the issue, the batteries in your keypad may simply need to be replaced.

 How can I use my automatic garage door during a power outage?

 One of the most convenient features your garage door can have is a door opener with a battery backup system.
-That’s why Amega is proud to offer the LiftMaster 8550W with battery backup with new MyQ® technology.
-Not only does this opener feature a timer-to-close system and motion detector, its battery backup allows the opener to operate for up to 40 cycles in a 24-hour period.
+That’s why Amega is proud to offer LiftMaster openers with battery backup features and MyQ® technology.
+The battery backup feature allows the opener to operate for up to 40 cycles in a 24-hour period.

 How do I adjust my garage door opener photo eyes?

 First and foremost, remember that the photo eyes are an essential component in the safe operation of your garage door.
 Never disable them or try to “work around” their operation

 With the door in the closed position, use a soft and dry cloth to gently clean the photo eyes.
 If they appear to be out of alignment, loosen the fly nuts and gently adjust them by hand.
 Once properly aligned, you will see a green light and an amber or yellow light.